A ROCK OPERA

-A Musical/Rock Opera that explores the impact of mass media, social media and the digital information age on the quality of our lives.
+A Rock Opera that explores the impact of mass media, social media and the digital information age on the quality of our lives.

 It asks and attempts to answer the age old philosopher's question: